 I got offered Blinn TEAM at A&M but what does that mean?

 Texas A&M is releasing final admissions decisions soon for students who applied for Fall 2018.
 If you got accepted, congratulations!
 There are also several other pathways that might be offered: Aggie Gateway to Success is a summer provisional admission program that gives students a unique chance to gain full admission to the university the following fall semester.
-This is a rare offer in which Gateway students who successfully … [Read more...]
+This is a rare offer in which Gateway students who successfully complete … [Read more...]